AishwaryaBaisane/daily_tasks/README.md

 <br>
 <br>

-# Firebase Authentication System
+# 🔐 Firebase Authentication System

-## 🌟 Features
+## 🚀 Features:

 - **SignIn, SignUp, and SignOut System** using Firebase Authentication.
 - Supports **Email/Password** and **Google Sign-In** for authentication.
-- Displays the logged-in user's details on the homepage.
-- Collects and stores additional user details during sign-up:
+- Collects and saves user details such as:
-  - Name
+   - Name 🧑‍💼
-  - Email
+   - Email 📧
-  - Password
+   - Password 🔑
-  - Phone
+   - Phone 📱
-  - Address
+   - Address 🏠
-  - Profile Image
+   - Profile Image 🖼️

 ## 🛠️ Technologies Used